pittisl/pittisl.github.io/content/_index.md

   - block: markdown
     content:
       title: On-device AI
-      subtitle: 'Our research strives to enable AI capabilities (inference and training) on resource-constrained embedded devices in the IoT and tailor AI models to effectively support various system applications.'
+      subtitle: 'Our research strives to enable AI capabilities (inference & training) on resource-constrained embedded devices in the IoT and tailor AI models to effectively support various system applications.
+We utilize fine-grained and explainable knowledge about AI model execution to determine the most efficient part of the model for on-device training and inference, and employ modular neural networks and incorporates domain knowledge of specific system applications into the neural network module design.'
       text: |
         {{< columns >}}
         ### [ElasticTrainer: Speeding Up On-Device Training with Runtime Elastic Tensor Selection](publication/2023-elastictrainer/) {id=on-device-ai}